Terry Twigger

 Terence Twigger FCA (born 21 November 1949) is a British businessman.
 He was the chief executive (CEO) of Meggitt plc, a British engineering business specialising in aerospace equipment, from 2001 to May 2013.

 Early life

 He has a bachelor's degree in Economics and Accountancy from Bristol University.
 After leaving university he worked for Deloitte & Touche for five years, during which time he qualified as a chartered accountant.

 Career

-He was CEO of Meggitt from January 2001 to May 2013, having joined the company in 1993, and serving as finance director since 1995.
+He was CEO of Meggitt from January 2001 to May 2013, having joined the company in 1993, and was finance director since 1995.
 Before that, he spent 15 years with Lucas Aerospace, rising to finance director.